-Install the magnets on the turbo pump.
+Install the red magnets on the turbo pump.
 Check the AC, BAT, and HV switches on the ion pump power supply, and make sure that they are off.
 Connect the ion pump HV cable (#9) to the ceramic connector on the pump.
 Connect the small green safety ground umbilical of the HV cable to one of the banana jacks located on the base of the dropping chamber near one of the handles.
 Connect the safety HV ground cable (#10) to the other banana jack on the base of the dropper.
 Set the meter select knob on the ion pump controller to PUMP VOLTAGE (KV).
 Start the ion pump by turning on the AC, BAT, and HV switches on the ion pump controller.
 Leave the turbo pump running and connected to the dropping chamber until the ion pump starts.
 After turning on the ion pump, check the meter on the ion pump power supply.
 The voltage should be at least 2 KV within five minutes after turning on the ion pump.
 At operating pressure, nominal voltage is 4 KV (on AC), and 3 KV (on battery).
 If the ion pump has not started within five minutes, turn off the power and continue pumping with the turbo pump for at least one hour before trying the ion pump again.
-Leaving the ion-pump on with excessive current (> 10-5 Torr) shortens the lifetime of the pump dramatically.
-Once the ion pump is at a stable 4 kV and the current (monitored by switching to the 10-3 μA scale), is starting to slowly decrease, the ion pump has "started".
-Slowly close the bellows valve on the chamber.
-It is normal for the current to rise again, but after five minutes or so, it should once again start to decrease.
-Once the ion pump has started with the bellows valve closed, it is now safe to turn off the turbo pump.
-Turn off the turbo pump power switch, and once the turbo pump has come to a stop, vent it by slowly opening the small relief valve.
-The flexible hose should relax, and it is now safe to remove the flexible hose and replace the blank flanges on the vacuum valve and turbo pump intake.
+Leaving the ion-pump on with excessive current (> 10^{-5} Torr) shortens the lifetime of the pump dramatically.
+After the ion pump has started, close the vacuum valve and turn off the turbo pump.
+Once the turbo pump has vented, remove the flexible hose and replace the blank flanges on the vacuum valve and turbo pump intake.